-- Lead associate in representation of a Big Four accounting firm and individual employee witnesses in highly publicized SEC and DOJ investigations and shareholder lawsuits relating to claims of fraud and securities violations by other parties, all arising from a high-profile corporate merger.
+- Lead associate in representation of a Big Four accounting firm and individual employee witnesses in highly publicized SEC and DOJ investigations, criminal and civil trial proceedings against other parties in the United States and abroad, and shareholder lawsuits relating to claims of fraud and securities violations by other parties, all arising from a high-profile corporate merger.

 - Sole associate in representation of a credit reporting agency against a putative class action lawsuit alleging violations of the Fair Credit Reporting Act, in which class certification was successfully opposed.